-Constituents also reported low awareness of the depth and breadth of arts and culture offerings.
-Audiences may be loyal to particular organizations, but there is a belief that the general population is not broadly supportive of the arts in general and that Hartford arts in particular are deemed low quality.
-Instead, there are different audiences for different genres, and audiences patronize offerings close to home, unwilling to travel around the region for new arts experiences.
+Focus group participants also reported low awareness of the depth and breadth of arts and culture offerings.
+Audiences may be loyal to particular organizations, but there is a belief that the population is not broadly supportive of the arts in general and that they see Hartford arts as low quality.
+Instead, there are different audiences for different genres, and audiences patronize offerings close to home because they are unwilling to travel around the region for new arts experiences.